apache/doris/docs/en/docs/ecosystem/external-table/multi-catalog.md

 The following example is used to create a Catalog named hive to connect the specified Hive MetaStore, and provide the HDFS HA connection properties to access the corresponding files in HDFS.

+**Create catalog through resource**

+In later versions of `1.2.0`, it is recommended to create a catalog through resource.
 ```sql
 CREATE RESOURCE hms_resource PROPERTIES (
     'type'='hms',